https://theconversation.com/treaty-4-raises-hard-questions-like-how-did-crown-land-come-to-be-270036

 - Keith Boucher vs The Province of New Brunswick, (On appeal from a decision of the Court of Queen’s Bench: October 10, 2018), (judgement - 2022)

-- The Province of New Brunswick vs Keith Boucher - Leave to appeal the lower court, Supreme Court of Canada ( judgement 2023)
+- Supreme Court of Canada - Province of New Brunswick leave to appeal the Keith Boucher case ( judgement 2023)

 The Powley brothers were charged with possession of an out-of-season moose carcass .
 The judge concluded that since the brothers were descendants of a community of people who were historically mixed, (those who were mixed European and First People before effective European control), they qualified for inherent section 35 rights passed down from their "Metis" community ancestors.
-From this precedent, the "Powley test" for Metis identity was legally established:
+From this precedent, the "Powley test" distinction for Metis identity was established as follows:

-Thirteen years later in 2016, the Harry Daniels vs Canada Supreme Court decision, set the following precedent:
+Thirteen years later in 2016, the Harry Daniels vs Canada Supreme Court decision, set the following precedence:

 - Metis and non-status Indians are "Indians" under the Canadian constitution.